 Eventually, Batista fled a very volatile Havana practically on the stroke of midnight as 1958 became 1959.
 His probable motivations were a loss of his most loyal advocates in the armed forces due to the destabilising effect of civil unrest, against which he had emerged as a caudillo leader a quarter of a century earlier.
 His last act was to appoint his successor as commander of the armed forces, who promptly surrendered the entire nation to Fidel, who had already claimed the province of Oriente as his own jurisdiction, and told the guerrilla leader that the entire Cuban armed forces were now at his disposal.
-Subsequently, as the Batista regime's chosen recipient of their surrender Fidel, the eloquent, romantic Robin Hood that Matthews had sold to the West-the image that the left still paints of him-became the apparent victor, the flipside to the vanquished Batista that the international media would need.
-Only seven days after Batista's military planes left Havana International tion, and Matthews surmised that he was "democratic and therefore anti-communist".
+Subsequently, as the Batista regime's chosen recipient of their surrender Fidel, the eloquent, romantic Robin Hood that Matthews had sold to the West-the image that the left still paints of him-became the apparent victor, the flipside for "an end to the dictatorship" and a return to the 1940 Constitution, and Matthews surmised that he was "democratic and therefore anti-communist".
 His obvious charisma was also emphasised in photographs of him in military fatigues, with cigar and beard, an image that has come to represent the uniform of the left wing revolutionary.